xootzie/xootzie/README.md

 ## 👋 Welcome to my Lua/Luau playground!

-I'm passionate about crafting efficient and elegant solutions using Lua and its Roblox-specific dialect, Luau.
-This repository showcases my projects, experiments, and contributions to the Lua ecosystem.
+I'm passionate about programming using Lua/Luau.
+I love to program Roblox exploits & games within Roblox studio.
+This repo won't include much about what I do since I use other services by e-z.host but still cool to have!
+Thanks for visiting! 💘

 ### 🚀 What I Do